GeheimCoding/Factorio/README.md

 # Factorio

-The aim of this project is to automatically play factorio.
-This readme is referring to the stable version `2.0.13`, but can be used as a reference for other versions as well.
+The aim of this project is to automatically play Factorio.
+This README is referring to the stable version `2.0.32`, but can be used as a reference for other versions as well.

 ## Remote Console